cBollins/Final-Year-ML-Project/README.md

 1. Separate tracks and showers into two separate pools using the likelihood.
 Then, use a bdt to split both of those pools further and obtain classifications of $e, \gamma, \mu, !\mu$.
 2. Instead of bootstrapping two models together, which could potentially pollute each pool, just use one XGBoostClassifier with 4 labels.

 The second one was deemed more thorough.
 More features were implemented, too, coined 'booster features'.
-These are features not necessarily studied and developed as thoroughly as
+These are features not necessarily studied and developed as thoroughly as the ones mentioned above.

+## Full list of features

+Track/Shower:
+1. Correlation
+2. DBSCAN Noise
+3. RMSE
+4. Angle
+5. Line
+6. ADC Q4 Ratio
+$e$ vs $\gamma$:
+7. Step Length
+8. Initial dE/dr
+Boosters:
+9. Hit Count
+10. ADC Sum
+11. Hull Density
+12. Curvature
+13. ADC Per Hit
+14. Max ADC Norm
+15. Scatter Momentum

 # Full Pipeline